Tellico Dam: Aftermath of Supreme Court decision

-Tellico Dam exempted from ESA
+Intervention by Carter, exemption from ESA

-After a long battle, Congress exempted the Tellico Dam from the Endangered Species Act by passing an amendment in a seemingly unrelated bill.
+After a long battle, Congress exempted the Tellico Dam from the Endangered Species Act by adding a rider clause to an unrelated public works bill.
 On September 25, 1979, President Jimmy Carter signed the bill exempting the Tellico project from the ESA.
-Carter had publicly opposed the completion of the dam, but administration officials speculated that an attempt to veto the bill would result in retaliation against Carter's plans for revising treaties for the Panama Canal and the establishment of a federal department for educational affairs, two issues the Carter administration prioritized for passing.
+Carter had previously and publicly opposed the completion of the dam, but administration officials speculated that an attempt to veto the bill would result in legislative retaliation against Carter's plans for revising treaties for the Panama Canal Zone's ownership, and the establishment of a federal department for educational affairs, two issues the Carter administration prioritized for passing.

-Flooding of Cherokee land
+Flooding of Cherokee native land

 In 1979, three Cherokee individuals and two Cherokee bands/organizations filed suit against the TVA to restrain the flooding of sacred homeland in Sequoyah v.
 Tennessee Valley Authority, to no avail.
 Archeological surveys and salvage excavations were conducted in some areas because this area was known to have contained numerous 18th-century Overhill Cherokee towns.
-But the sites of Chota, Tanasi, Toqua, Tomotley, Citico, Mialoquo and Tuskegee were all flooded by the reservoir behind the dam.
+But the sites of Tanasi, Chota, Toqua, Tomotley, Citico, Mialoquo and Tuskegee were all flooded by the reservoir behind the dam.
 Some of these had been occupied by ancestors of the Cherokee for up to 1,000 years, based on the earthwork platform mounds built at their centers by people of the South Appalachian Mississippian culture.
 In their succeeding long occupancy, the Cherokee had built councilhouses on top of the mounds.
 In addition, other prehistoric sites, dating to as early as the Archaic period, were flooded.

 Other impacts

-The contemporary port of Morganton was submerged by the Tellico lake.
-The British colonial Fort Loudon was preserved by excavation of soil required to raise the site by 17 ft, and the fort was reconstructed into a state park.
+The town of Morganton and its port was submerged by the Tellico reservoir.
+The British colonial Fort Loudoun was relocated from its original site by excavation of soil required to raise the site by 17 ft, and the fort was reconstructed into a state park.
+The creation of Tellico Lake also resulted in the prehistoric Icehouse Bottom site being submerged.

 Translocation of snail darters

 Remnant populations of the snail darter were later removed from the Little Tennessee River and translocated into other streams.
 In total, 219 snail darters were removed from the Tellico basin.
-Most of these were transferred to the Hiwassee River in Polk County in southeast Tennessee, which established a base habitat in the river by 1982.
-The Holston, French Broad, Nolichucky rivers of central East Tennessee also have been established as habitats for the snail darter.
+Most of these were transferred to the Hiwassee River in Polk County in southeast Tennessee, and were established by 1982.
+The Holston, French Broad, Nolichucky rivers of central East Tennessee have also been established as habitats for the snail darter.